 Shasta Historical society

-Exhibit Envoy provides traveling exhibitions and professional services to museums, libraries, cultural centers, and universities.
-Our mission is to build new perspectives, create innovative exhibitions and solutions, and advance institutions in service to their communities.
+About Exhibit Envoy: Exhibit Envoy provides traveling exhibitions and professional services to museums throughout California.
+Our mission is to build new perspectives among Californians, create innovative exhibitions and solutions, and advance institutions in service to their communities.
 For more information, please visit www.exhibitenvoy.org.